Lactose intolerance

 A balanced lactose-free diet with sources of calcium from fish, green vegetables, almonds, and seeds will help avoid deficiencies and improve well-being.

-If you have any questions о термине "Lactose intolerance", you can ask them to our bot.
+If you have any questions о термине "Lactose intolerance", you can ask them to AI.
+Please note, a low-cost OpenAI model is used.
+It may answer questions about disease treatment with errors!

 Diseases